vise890/hacking_ideas/detailed/scihub.md

 # SciHub
 do science better. together. whatever

-for
-who
-the
-is a
-Unlike
+The best environment for technical writing.
+Period.

+Implement the Fork/Modify/PR/Comment model for writing science.

 # Atom plugins